Subspace decomposition with defect diffusion coefficient: Numerical Experiments

-In the L-shaped model illustrated in Figure~\ref{incl-models} (left), the defect geometry breaks rotational symmetry but distributes the coefficient perturbation over a larger portion of the local patch compared to the compact square inclusions considered previously.
+Observe that the defect geometry in this model breaks rotational symmetry but distributes the coefficient perturbation over a larger portion of the local patch compared to the compact square inclusions considered previously.

 For all tested defect probabilities and contrasts, the PCG method once again converges for all three preconditioners.
 An interesting observation in Figure \ref{inclLshape-c} is that the ND-DD preconditioner exhibits smaller iteration counts for the L-shaped defect model than for the square inclusion model we observed in Figure \ref{incl-c}.
 This behavior can be explained by the spatial distribution of the defect.
 While the square inclusion introduces a compact and strongly localized perturbation of the coefficient, the L-shaped defect distributes the same contrast over a larger region of the patch.
 As a result, the deviation of the true local operator from the defect-free background operator is less pronounced, leading to a smaller spectral mismatch and improved convergence of ND-DD.
 In contrast, the Direct-DD and OO-DD preconditioners are largely insensitive to this effect, as both methods explicitly account for the local defect structure.
 Consequently, their iteration counts remain comparable between the inclusion and L-shaped models.